-Writing your description
+Writing your story

-When visitors land on your project, you need make a connection quickly and get them excited about your project.
-To do this well you'll need make sure your description is structured, concise and engaging.
+When visitors land on your pitch, you need make a connection quickly and get them excited about your project.
+To do this well you'll need make sure your story is structured, concise and engaging.
 Add some images and testimonials to give it a professional-looking finish.

 Structure

 Opening

 Briefly summarise your key points in two or three sentences.
 Keep it simple.

-What are you trying to achieve?
+What is your project all about?

-Explain the problem that your project solves and why it's important.
-Does it address social exclusion?
-Does it give people training or skills?
-Does it build a sense of community?
+Explain what your project does and how it does it.
+Does it solve a problem?
+Does it help people in some way?
+Does it create new opportunities?
 What makes your project great?

 Introduce your project and all the key facts.
 Focus on what makes it unique.
 Why is it different?
-Why should people support it?
 Why is it important?
+What makes it interesting?
 Who are you and what's your experience?

 This is your chance to show off your expertise and build credibility.
 Demonstrate clearly that you are the right people to make this idea happen.
-Tell your story Explain how your idea was started and why you decided to make this project happen.
+Tell your story Explain why you decided to start your project.
 Talk about your journey and inspiration.
-Don't forget that your story is still unfolding - what does the future hold, where are you going?
+Don't forget that your story is still unfolding.
+What does the future hold?
+Where are you going next?
 How is the money being spent?